not-a-cowfr/envfetch/README.md

 You can run `envfetch help` to see help message or `envfetch --version` to see program's version.
 ### Command list
 #### Set
 Set environment variable and run process.
+> [!NOTE]
-Note that variable sets only for one run
+> Now variable sets only for one run

 Usage:
 `envfetch set <KEY> <VALUE> <PROCESS>`, where: